alexandralebron/cot-4500-intro/README.md

 - Copy or type the code into a Python IDE.
 - Click Run.
 - You will see the answers to all three questions on top of each other.

-## Explanation of NumPy
-NumPy is a package for scientific computing in Python.
-It allows us to have access to a library that provides basic mathematical functions and allows us to create complexe array objects.